Curriculum Negative Mining For Temporal Networks: Methodology

-The negative pool, which is an essential component of the curriculum learning strategy, is also constructed dynamically.
+First, we maintain a negative pool that dynamically balances random, historical, and hard negatives according to the model's learning performance.

 To ensure efficiency, we start the entire process by sampling a negative pool $V^-_u$ of fixed size $M$ for each positive sample $(u, v^+, t)$.
 During the initial epochs, we sample $V^-_u$ as a mixture of historical neighbors and random negatives, a simple approach to prevent overcrowding with easy negatives.
-Random samples here serve a different purpose than before and are included to capture newly emerging preferences not disclosed by users' historical interactions.
 This process can be written as

 where $\vert V^-_u \vert=M$, and a proportion hyper-parameter $\gamma_\text{hist}$ is used to balance between $\vert V^\text{hist}_u\vert = \gamma_\text{hist} * M$ and $\vert V^\text{rand}_u\vert = (1 - \gamma_\text{hist}) * M$.